Make plans to explore unique, interactive exhibits you won’t find anywhere else in the U.S.!

 Children learn about their communities, their environments and the world through exploration.
 With maps, models and shifting scales, Explore will encourage children to sharpen their 21st-century discovery skills by exploring the man-made physical aspects of their lives in San Antonio, learning how we live and work together and connecting to other parts of the globe.
 In Explore, collaboration and interaction among visitors strengthen critical thinking and problem solving.

 A role-play townscape for children as young as six months, Little Town will provide opportunities for exploration and observation while supporting parent-child interactions.
 Children will build real-work connections, improve motor skills and practice social skills and sharing.
 Little Town also will be home to some of the most beloved exhibits from the San Antonio Children’s Museum, refurbished and re-imagined for the new facility.
+This exhibit is designed for kids ages 5 and under.
+Older siblings who can play gently are also welcome.
+Upon arrival to Little Town, please consult the mayor for entry.

 Innovation starts with tinkering.
 From blocks and balls to simple machines, Innovation Station will give children the space — physically and mentally — to imagine, create and build.
 The focus will be on the process, not the product.
 Children will be encouraged to evaluate, try, fail, re-evaluate and try again.
 Innovation Station will appeal to multiple types of intelligences and will eschew lengthy instructions for more intuitive learning.